-In the normal course of business, the Corporation is subject to various lawsuits and claims.
-Management believes that the ultimate resolution of these matters will not have a significant effect on the Corporation's financial position.
+In the normal course of business, the Land Bank is subject to various lawsuits and claims.
+Management believes that the ultimate resolution of these matters will not have a significant effect on the Land Bank's financial position.

-The Corporation participates in grant programs.
+The Land Bank participates in grant programs.
 These programs could be subject to financial and compliance audits and may be conducted in accordance with grantor requirements on a periodic basis.
-The amounts, if any, of expenses which may be disallowed by the granting agencies cannot be determined at this time although the Corporation believes, based upon its review of current activity, the amount of such disallowances, if any, will be immaterial.
+The amounts, if any, of expenses which may be disallowed by the granting agencies cannot be determined at this time although the Land Bank believes, based upon its review of current activity, the amount of such disallowances, if any, will be immaterial.

-The Corporation entered into a lease agreement for office space in November of 2016.
-The lease term is through November 2019 and has a fixed annual rent of \$20,520.
-The lease agreement also provides for additional rent equal to the Corporation's pro-rata share of the building's tax, operating and maintenance payments.
-Rental expense for the period July 1 to December 31, 2018 was \$12,450.
+The Land Bank entered into a lease agreement for office space in November of 2016.
+The original lease has been renewed three times.
+The current lease agreement is for the period December 1, 2020 - May 31, 2021 and provides for monthly payment of \$1,479.
+The lease agreement also provides for additional rent equal to the Land Bank's pro-rata share of the building's tax, operating and maintenance payments.
+Rental expense for the year ended December 31, 2020 was \$26,254.